Look for California Scrub-Jays on the West Coast

 Bird songs provided by the Cornell Lab of Ornithology.

-What Do California Scrub-Jays Eat?
+What Does a California Scrub-Jay Eat?

-California Scrub-Jay Range Map and Habitat
+Range Map and Habitat

 Range maps provided by Kaufman Field Guides, the official field guide of Birds & Blooms.